mayeedwin/cloud-firestore/docs/README.md

 ### [Firebase Cloud Firestore Web Codelab](https://pwafire.org/developer/codelabs/firestore-for-web)
 In this codelab, we're going to learn how to add [Firebase](https://firebase.google.com/docs/) to your [web app](https://pwafire.org/developer/codelabs/pwafire/) and serve content from the [Firebase Cloud Firestore](https://firebase.google.com/docs/firestore/) and make your web app work offline as well.

+### Tools needed
+We shall be using Firebase in this codelab.
+Make sure you install firebase tools as in [this guide here](https://pwafire.org/developer/codelabs/firebase-hosting-web/#add-firebase) before we begin.
+Just install and leave it there.

 #### [1.
 Create a Cloud Firestore project](https://console.firebase.google.com/)
 Open the [Firebase Console](https://console.firebase.google.com/) and create a new project.
 In the Database section, click the Get Started button for Cloud Firestore.